Get exclusive member benefits & effect social change. Join Today

 Typical symptoms include:

-Symptoms of cyclic neutropenia recur in three-week cycles.
+The symptoms of cyclic neutropenia recur in three-week cycles.
 Infections can grow when neutrophil levels fall.

 Your doctor can use these tests to diagnose neutropenia: